agomez0/US_mass_shootings/README.md

 * CSV file downloaded from: [Stanford Geospatial Center](https://github.com/StanfordGeospatialCenter/MSA/tree/master/Data)

-### Calculations Added to DataFrame:
+### Calculations Added:
-* `Death Percent` Percent of deaths from the number of total victims (including law enforcement)
+* `Death Percent`: Percent of deaths from the number of total victims (including law enforcement)
-* `Nearest Police Department` Utilized the Google nearby search API to find the nearest police department to the shooting site
+* `Nearest Police Department`: Utilized the Google nearby search API to find the nearest police department to the shooting site
-* `Nearest Police Department Proximity` Utilized the Google distance matrix API to find the distance from the shooting site to the nearest police department
+* `Nearest Police Department Proximity`: Utilized the Google distance matrix API to find the distance from the shooting site to the nearest police department

 ### What to Expect: